HiddenThunder/Star/README.md

 ## Description

-Point is encrypted peer to peer chat.
+Star is encrypted peer to peer chat.
 It uses IPFS and runs as desktop app in electron.

-Previously Point was called [Sytime](https://github.com/ThirdRockEngineering/Sytime).
+Previously Star was called [Sytime](https://github.com/ThirdRockEngineering/Sytime).
 I didn't like this name tbh.
 Sytime was IRC in browser and it wasn't encrypted at all.
 Browsers today are not best places to run IPFS, there are many technical difficulties.
 That's why it runs in Electron atm.

-Btw I don't like name point as well, so maybe in the future it'll be changed again ¯\\\_(ツ)\_/¯

 ## Why

 At first it was just curiosity, I was thinking how to make serveless encrypted chat.
 Most popular chats today are using servers.
 But most of backend code is close source and I totally understand it: private keys need to be in secret places and stuff.
-I just don't like close source.
+I just don't like close source ¯\\\_(ツ)\_/¯

+I want to make starts a bit more reachable and I think we need to be honest with ourselves, it'll make it easier for us to work together :stars:

+In my dreams we all don't need encryption at all, because we all are friends.
+But to get there we need to go all the way through our secrets. i think. so I tried (and will work on it!) to do this properly :heart_decoration:

 ## How does it work